jennifersanchez/spectre-beginners-tips/README.md

 To remove a container: `docker rm --force NameOfContainer`

 To start docker: `docker start -i ContainerName` or `docker start -i ContainerID`

+To do git commands in docker: `git init`